Virginia Allen is a conductor, music educator,

 U.S. Army Bands Program and achieved the rank of lieutenant colonel.
 As a pioneer for

-women in military bands she was the first woman to command and conduct an active duty military band that included women when
+women in military bands she was the first woman to command and conduct an active duty military band that integrated women

-she was appointed Principal Conductor of The U.S. Army Forces Command Band in Atlanta.
-As the Associate Conductor of The U.S.
+and men when she was appointed principal conductor of the U.S. Army Forces Command Band in Atlanta.
+As the Associate Conductor

-Military Academy Band at West Point, she was the first woman conductor of that historic organization, as well as the Cadet
+of The U.S. Military Academy Band at West Point, she was the first woman conductor of that historic organization, as well

-Glee Club and Cadet Band.
-She also performed on stages from the Hollywood Bowl to Europe as the first woman conductor of the
+as the Cadet Glee Club and Cadet Band.
+She also performed on stages from the Hollywood Bowl to Europe as the first woman conductor

-Army's premier touring ensembles from Washington, D.C., The U.S. Army Field Band and The Soldiers' Chorus.
-Her military career
+of the Army's premier touring ensembles from Washington, D.C., The U.S. Army Field Band and The Soldiers' Chorus.
+Her military

-included an assignment as the Department of the Army Staff Bands Officer in Washington, D.C., where she managed over 100 Army
+career included an assignment as the Department of the Army Staff Bands Officer in Washington, D.C., where she managed over

 frequently guest conducts, adjudicates and teaches master classes in the U.S. and internationally.
 She conducted Joseph Alessi,